Jun 20, 2015

 My guess is that you don’t.

 Is that what you mean by a level playing field?

 You have earned yourself a spot in the newly created male chauvinist douchebag wing of our hall of shame.

-You, Sir Tim, have been knighted the Blue Streak Science Asshole of the Week!
+You, Sir Tim, have been knighted the Blue Streak Science A***ole of the Week

 "Our work often resembles journalistic alchemy — we mash together the complexities of science with the malleable art of storytelling in an attempt to forge a precious new alloy.
 It can be a mind-bending enterprise, but we relish the challenge."

-That's it for this edition of the Blue Streak Science Podcast
+That concludes this episode of the Blue Streak Science Podcast.

 If you have any suggestions or comments email us at email@example.com